Jaymo33/Blog-Extensor/src/content/blog/270-fan-oven-to-conventional-oven-conversion-fahrenheit.md

     "name": "How do I know if my oven is a fan or conventional oven?", "acceptedAnswer": {
     "@type": "Answer",
     "text": "Fan ovens have a fan symbol on the dial, usually near the temperature settings.
-Conventional ovens lack this feature and may just have \"bake\" or \"roast\" settings.
+Conventional ovens lack this feature and may just have "bake" or "roast" settings.
 If you're unsure, consult your oven’s manual or look for the fan symbol inside the oven cavity."
     }
     },
     {